Benyamin (writer)

-Benny Daniel (born 1971), better known by his penname Benyamin, is an Indian writer in Malayalam from Kerala.
+Benny Daniel (born on 18 May 1971), better known by his pen name Benyamin, is an Indian writer in Malayalam from Kerala.
 He is the author of about thirty books in various genres – from short stories to novels and memoirs.
 For his novel Goat Days (Aadujeevitham), he won the Abu Dhabi Sakthi Award, Kerala Sahitya Akademi Award and JCB Prize, and was shortlisted for the Man Asian Literary Prize.
 The novel Manthalirile 20 Communist Varshangal won the Vayalar Award in 2021.